dacharyc/prfocus-website/content/en/docs/repositories/view-repository.md

 You can click into a PR row to see the full details of the pull request.

-The background color of the PR summary changes when the PR has new updates since you last viewed the details. *Note: in the alpha TestFlight of PR Focus, this color change feature may behave inconsistently.*
+The background color of the PR summary changes when the PR has new updates since you last viewed the details.
+PR Focus uses your macOS settings for Light or Dark mode.
+In Light mode, a PR Summary with a bright white background has updates you haven't seen.
+One that is gray does not have any new updates since you last viewed it.

 ![Screenshot showing a PR Summary](/images/pr-summary.png)

 #### Mergeable

-A PR's "Mergeable" status is determined by GitHub's the [`MergeableState` enum](https://docs.github.com/en/graphql/reference/enums#mergeablestate) and the [`MergeStateStatus` enum](https://docs.github.com/en/graphql/reference/enums#mergestatestatus). `MergeStateStatus` is a partially-documented enum in GitHub's GraphQL API, but undocumented in the REST API.
-The values returned for these fields may be unstable.

-For the purposes of PR Focus, a PR gets these values for the "Mergeable" field:
+A PR's "Mergeable" state can be one of three states:

-- A green check if it has a `MergeableState` of `Mergeable` and a `MergeStateStatus` of `clean`.
+- A green check: A PR has no merge conflicts.
-- A yellow check if it has a `MergeableState` of `Mergeable` but the `MergeStateStatus` is anything other than `clean`.
-- A gray check if the `MergeableState` is anything other than `Mergeable`.
+- A gray check: GitHub hasn't finished calculating whether a PR has merge conflicts.
+- A red `X`: A PR has merge conflicts.

 #### Status